Birds of North Carolina:

 Global Rank G5

 Coastal Plain Summer resident, and transient.
 In summer, uncommon to locally fairly common in the eastern 60% of the province (except absent on the immediate coast); occurs inland to Gates, eastern Edgecombe, southern Cumberland, and eastern Robeson.
+A confirmed nesting (adults feeding a young bird) was reported near Council (Bladen) on 30 Jun 2024.
 However, absent over large areas where suitable nonriverine forested habitats are lacking.
 Elsewhere, uncommon and easily overlooked migrant, but rare along the coast in migration.
 Mainly mid-Apr to late Sep.
 Remarkable, if correct, was one seen on the Wilmington CBC on 30 Dec 2006.
 Peak counts:

 Piedmont Summer resident, and transient.
 In summer, uncommon to locally fairly common in most foothill ranges, east to Stokes, Alexander, and Burke; also apparently rare and disjunct in the Uwharrie Mountains, east to Montgomery.
 A few scattered summer records in the "flatlands" of the central and eastern portions, but not consistent at any site.
 Otherwise, an uncommon and easily overlooked migrant, especially silent in fall.
 Mainly mid-Apr to late Sep.
-One winter report, hopefully correct: 1, Charlotte, 16 Dec 1963.
+Two winter reports, both hopefully correct: 1, Charlotte, 16 Dec 1963, and one in Mecklenburg, 12 Jan 2024.
 Peak counts:

 Mountains Summer resident.
 Uncommon to often fairly common (and not obviously local) below about 3,500 feet; rare to uncommon to 4,000 feet.
 In the northern counties -- Alleghany, Ashe, Watauga, Avery, etc., it is limited mainly to the Blue Ridge Escarpment along their eastern borders; more widespread across counties farther southward.
 Migrants not obvious.
 Mainly mid- or late Apr to late Sep.
 Peak counts: